Find a Walk

 Dramatic coastal scenery, Lulworth cove, hidden beaches, a cliff arch, and a ghost town.
 Travel by car only.

-This is a very beautiful and dramatic coastal walk, which takes in the iconic Lulworth Cove, Durdle Door, Purbeck's dramatic coastal scenery, and the abandoned village of Tyneham.
+This is a very beautiful and dramatic coastal walk, which takes in the iconic Lulworth Cove, Durdle Door (an arch), Purbeck's dramatic coastal scenery, and the abandoned coastal village of Tyneham.

-The walk is a figure of 8 centred on Lulworth Cove by the Castle Inn (lunch pub)
+The walk is a 'dog bone' shape, centred on Lulworth Cove by the Castle Inn (lunch pub)

-The Tyneham loop starts with a hill, with fine views of the coast before following the coast over dramatic cliffs.
-It then climbs a ridge above Tyneham with a 360° view of Purbeck.
-It then descends into the village, which is worth exploring (church, museum), and climbs the other side of the valley to the cliff edge.
+The Tyneham loop starts at Povington Hill, a ridge with a 360° view of Purbeck (and a car park).
+It then descends into the abandoned village, which is worth exploring (church, museum), and climbs the other side of the valley to the cliff edge.
 It then follows the rollercoaster South West Coast Path (SWCP) along the cliffs to a beach, and more dramatic viewpoints.
 It then steeply re-ascends the Povington Hill ridge to Flowers Barrow, a stunning viewpoint (and the link point to the coast path 'in between' to Lulworth Cove)> Finally, there's a gentle ridge walk back to the to the start.

-The Durdle Door loop is gentler.
-It follows the SWCP west along cliffs to Durdle Door (an arch) and a nice beach.
+The Durdle Door loop is much gentler.
+It follows the SWCP west along cliffs to Durdle Door (an arch) and a nice beach below.
 The return is slightly inland, on a higher path (with less ups and downs) over open grassland, with fine views of the coast.

 This is a 'car walk', as its not very suitable for public transport.
 There is a rare bus service from Wool Station, about 4 miles away.
 See below for details.
 For groups, there are reasonably priced taxis.